dps923/winter2017/assignments/a6-query-itunes-store.md

 **Summary**

 Notice that an artist query term is the most general, and it does not need the "entity" key in the query string.
+However, we WILL add "entity=musicArtist" to the query string, to improve the quality of the search results.

 An album query term is more specific, and adds "entity=album" to the query string.